 Since I had a lot of free time over the Christmas and New Year period, I had anticipated getting a lot of exercise – of course it did not turn out like that.
 First of all I spent a couple of days at a friend’s house, with neither bike nor running shoes, and the weather was too wet for enjoyable hiking.
 At the end of that time I had picked up a sore throat, which lingered for the next week as a mild cold, so I did not feel like doing anything especially strenuous.
 I did get some gentle rides in, a couple of hours or so each time, exploring different areas south of the city, since I am finding Marin very familiar these days and need a change of scene.
 On the last of those, I was a few blocks from home and gearing up (literally) for a last burst, when there was a crunching sound, and everything came to a halt.
-The derailleur hanger had sheared off, and my back wheel had come free and jammed onto the frame… I was glad it was a short walk home (and also glad that another rider stopped to check that I was okay, in that community spirit which always feels so supportive).
+The rear drop-out had sheared off, and my back wheel had come free and jammed onto the frame… I was glad it was a short walk home (and also glad that another rider stopped to check that I was okay, in that community spirit which always feels so supportive).
 That left me to attempt my new tradition of a very early New Year’s Day ride on my fixed gear bike.
 I managed to ride across the city to the bay in time for the sunrise, out to Land’s End and back, on roads that are normally too car-centric to enjoy, or even to contemplate, riding on.
 However, my riding will definitely be limited until I can find a way, and some money, to get my road bike frame repaired.

 And then the welcome rains returned for the weekend.
 On Saturday, having spent many hours reading and preparing for my Dogen class, my head full of practice-realisation and mutual non-obstruction, I waited for a pause in the rain before going out for a run.
 As it was, even though I was fully ready to enjoy it, no rain fell while I was out.
 Not only that, but by the time I arrived at Twin Peaks, the sun was bursting through over the ocean, and I glimpsed shifting portions of a tall rainbow over the city.
 The buildings downtown were shining, clouds piled in various hues, and the bay reflected a copper colour; the wind was whipping in from the west.
 Everyone who was up there was obviously having a great time; for me it was one more example of the deep embodied joy of running.
 I remembered that my last run had been two weeks previously, and I had seen, at about the same hour, from a different high point, up on Liberty Hill, the solstice full moon rising over the East Bay Hills, equally exhilarating.